This Kale Soup with Kielbasa is quick and flavorful. It has kale, kielbasa, chickpeas, and tomatoes plus a bit of chili powder to warm it all up.

 - 2 (16 oz.) cans chickpeas (also known as garbanzo beans)

 - Put a large pot or Dutch oven over medium- high heat and add the olive oil.

-- Measure the broth into a microwave-safe bowl and put it in the microwave for 4 minutes.
+- Measure the stock into a microwave-safe bowl and put it in the microwave for 4 minutes.

 - Put the kale into the pot with the olive oil along with the salt and pepper.
 Stir and cover.